-Blue are the Greek constellations, brownish the Babylonian ones and yellow the (later) Christian ones.
+Blue are the so-called Greek constellations (a multi-cultural mix already), brownish the Babylonian ones and yellow the (later) Christian ones.

 Remark: Pisces, the two fish are coloured blue-and-brownish (striped) because the constellation has Babylonian roots but underwent several transformations.
 The original Babylonian constellation at this area was named “The Tails of the Giant Swallow” and later trandformed into the Uruk constellation of the “Swallow-Fish” and the Greco-Egyptian “two Fish” because for the Egyptians the Autumn Square (that was called “One Field” by the Babylonians) was a squared water tank for for the Egyptians.
 Thus, the modern constellation of Pisces is a product of transformations.

 Colouring the map of modern constellations according to the cultural background they are connected to, we obtain a different picture: